MessagePack-CSharp/MessagePack-CSharp/README.md

 Serialize ImmutableObject(SerializationConstructor)
 ---
-MessagePack for C# supports serialize immutable object.
+MessagePack for C# supports deserialize immutable object.
 For example, this struct can serialize/deserialize naturally.

 ```csharp
 [MessagePackObject]